jackw01/scanlight/big.md

 Press the **upper button** to toggle the light on and off.
 Press the **lower button** to toggle between narrowband RGB and 95CRI white modes.
 The buttons work even when the light is not connected to a computer.
 The default RGB channel brightnesses in this mode can be configured from the GUI, as explained below.

 To adjust color and brightness and automate the process of scanning red, green, and blue channels separately, the light source can be connected to a computer via the **right USB-C port** and controlled with the web app located [here](https://jackw01.github.io/scanlight/automation/app_bsl/dist/index.html).
-The web app requires a Chromium-based web browser.
+The web app requires a Chromium-based web browser or Firefox 151 or newer.

 In the **Manual Control** panel of the web app, the red, green, and blue channel brightnesses can be adjusted and the color channels can be turned on individually or together.
 In **RGB** (narrowband trichromatic) mode, the red, green, and blue LEDs are on at the same time.
 In **White** mode, only the 95CRI white LEDs are on.
 The red, green, blue, and infrared LEDs can also be turned on individually; the RGB channel brightness adjustments still apply in this case.